IT systems will be unavailable tomorrow, May 23 from 8:00 a.m. to 12:00 p.m. due to unplanned maintenance.

 Before considering a private loan, you are encouraged to complete the Free Application for Federal Student Aid (FAFSA) to exhaust all eligibility for federal funds.
 Pima Community College does not participate in a preferred loan program with any lending institution, does not endorse any of the lenders included, and does not recommend specific lenders.

-Elmselect is a free online service with no registration (not a lender or a bank) that allows students to compare private loans for their school and their degree.
+ELMSelect is a free online service with no registration (not a lender or a bank) that allows students to compare private loans for their school and their degree.
 Find loan rates and terms that meet your needs.
 Students may also choose to use a loan provider that does not appear in the list of lenders included at either of the links above.
 The college also does not guarantee a private student loan will be processed as some of the lender requirements will not align with our internal policies and procedures.

 Read about the Truth in Lending Act:

-Loan Option Private Student Loan
+Loan Details Private Student Loan

 Need Based No